Delivering products in 30 to 60 days. Call now to place your order.

 Electro-Optic Modulators

 Electro-optic modulators operate through electric field-induced refractive index changes in crystalline materials like β-BaB2O4 (BBO) or KH2PO4 (KDP).
 We’ve observed modulation frequencies reaching 40 GHz with response times under 100 picoseconds.
 These modulators achieve extinction ratios of 25 dB through Pockels effect implementation, maintaining stable operation at UV wavelengths between 200-300nm.
+However, traditional electro-optic modulators rely on materials with fixed birefringence, which limits their tunability and adaptability for dynamic light modulation.

 Acousto-Optic Modulators